AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 ### Viewing or Editing Properties of a channel {#viewing-properties}

-1. Click the Channel that you want to edit.
+1. Select the Channel that you want to edit.
-1. Click **Properties** from the action bar so you can view/edit the channel properties.
+1. Select **Properties** from the action bar so you can view/edit the channel properties.
 The following tab lets you change the options.

 ![properties](assets/properties.gif)

 ### Viewing Dashboard {#viewing-dashboard}

 1. Select the channel that you want to edit.
-1. Click **Dashboard** from the action bar.
+1. Select **Dashboard** from the action bar.

 ![dashboard](assets/dashboard.gif)